Periods of Chinese History

 The sinification of the Tuoba rulers

-After the dead of Yuan Hong, the young emperor Yuan Ke 元恪 (posthumous title Emperor Xuanwu 魏宣武帝r.
+After the dead of Emperor Xiaowen, the young prince Yuan Ke 元恪 (posthumous title Emperor Xuanwu 魏宣武帝r.
 499-515) came to the throne.
-He was dethroned by Gao Zhao 高肇 and Yuan Yu 元愉 in 515; his son Yuan Xu 元詡 (posthumous title Emperor Xiaoming 北魏孝明帝, 515-528).
+He was dethroned by Gao Zhao 高肇 and Yuan Yu 元愉 in 515, two ministers who enthroned his son Yuan Xu 元詡 (posthumous title Emperor Xiaoming 北魏孝明帝, 515-528).
 Emperor Xiaoming stood under the influence of Yuan Yong 元雍, Yuan Cha 元叉, and Empress Dowager Hu 胡太后.
-In 525, Empress Dowager Hu took over the regency for her son, killed and replaced him by Yuan Zhao 元釗.
+In 525, the Empress Dowager took over the regency for her son, but killed and replaced him by Yuan Zhao 元釗.

-Already in 519, leading Tuoba aristocrats united their military forces and revolted from their garrisons (hence called the “rebellion of the six garrisons” liuzhen qiyi 六鎮起義; all in the north of modern Shaanxi) in 523.
-Several of the rebels and their followers, like Yu Lin 羽林, Hu Bi 虎賁, Moxi Dati 莫析大提 (Mozhe Taiti 莫折太提), Moxi Niansheng 莫析念生, and Moqi Chounu 萬俟醜奴 (a special pronunciation), proclaimed themselves kings or even emperors.
-At that moment the dynasty that ruled over southern China in the Liang empire 梁 (502-557), saw her chance to reconquer some territories of the north.
-The chieftain Erzhu Rong 爾朱榮 finally was able to control the capital and the court, drowned the Empress Dowager, and installed Yuan Ziyou 元子攸 (posthumous Beiwei Xiaozhuangdi 北魏孝莊帝) as the new emperor - with Yuan Hao 元顥 as counter-emperor in Liang.
-Although Yuan Ziyou could kill Erzhu Rong, his son Erzhu Zhao 爾朱兆 took revenge and installed Yuan Gong 元恭 as emperor (posthumous Beiwei Jiemindi 北魏節閔帝).
-Erzhu Rong’s general Gao Huan 高歡 founded his own power base in the eastern part of the Yellow River plain and killed Yuan Gong, replacing him with Yuan Xiu 元修 (posthumous Beiwei Xiaowudi 北魏孝武帝).
-But Yuan Xiu was unwilling to be controlled by Gao Huan and took escape to the mighty Xiongnu 匈奴 general Yuwen Tai 宇文泰 who resided in Chang’an 長安 (modern Xi’an).
-Gao Huan installed another puppet emperor and shifted the capital to Yecheng 鄴城 (near modern Runan 汝南/Henan).
-Yuwen Tai thereupon founded the Western Wei empire whose rulers - descendants of the Tuoba house of the now finished Northern Wei - were controlled by himself.
-From 534 on, the empire of the Tuoba was divided into two parts, the Western Wei and the Eastern Wei 東魏 (534-550), both ruled by descendants of the Tuoba.
+Already in 519, leading Tuoba aristocrats had united their military forces and in 523 revolted from their garrisons in an uprising called the "Rebellion of the Six Garrisons" (liuzhen qiyi 六鎮起義).
+Several of the rebels and their followers, like Yu Lin 羽林, Hu Bi 虎賁, Moxi Dati 莫析大提 (Mozhe Taiti 莫折太提), Moxi Niansheng 莫析念生 or Moqi Chounu 萬俟醜奴 (a special pronunciation), proclaimed themselves kings or even emperors.
+At that moment the dynasty that ruled over southern China in the Liang empire 梁 (502-557), saw her chance to reconquer some territory "occupied" by the Northern Wei.
+The Tuoba noble Erzhu Rong 爾朱榮 finally was able to take over control of the capital and the court, drowned the Empress Dowager, and made Yuan Ziyou 元子攸 (Emperor Xiaozhuang 北魏孝莊帝, r.
+528-529) the new emperor.
+Although Yuan Ziyou was able to kill Erzhu Rong, his son Erzhu Zhao 爾朱兆 took revenge and made Yuan Gong 元恭 emperor (Emperor Jiemin 北魏節閔帝, r.
+351).
+Erzhu Rong's general Gao Huan 高歡 founded his own power base in the eastern part of the Yellow River plain and killed Emperor Jiemin, replacing him with Yuan Xiu 元修 (Emperor Xiaowu 北魏孝武帝, r.
+532-534).
+But Yuan Xiu was unwilling to be controlled by Gao Huan and took escape to the mighty Xiongnu general Yuwen Tai 宇文泰 who resided in Chang'an 長安 (modern Xi'an 西安, Shaanxi).
+Gao Huan installed another puppet emperor and shifted the capital to Yecheng 鄴城 (near modern Runan 汝南, Henan).
+Yuwen Tai thereupon founded the independent Western Wei empire 西魏 (535-556) whose rulers were descendants of the Tuoba house, but were controlled by Gao Huan.
+From 534 on, the Northern Wei empire was divided into two parts, the Western Wei and the Eastern Wei 東魏 (534-550), both ruled by descendants of the Tuoba.

 Map and Geography